Travis Kelce sparks controversy after ‘unacceptable’ act during Super Bowl

 Kelce had to be pulled away by a team-mate and he was led to the sideline to cool off, where the 34-year-old whacked his helmet against a bench in rage.
 After half-time, Kelce was one of the players of the game and finished with 93 receiving yards, but when the incident occurred he had been limited to just one yard by the 49ers defence.

+Talking to reporters Kelce added: “I’ve got the greatest coach this game has ever seen.

+“He’s helped me a lot with channelling that emotion, channelling that passion and I owe my entire career to that guy and being able to control how emotional I get.
+I just love him.”

-Speaking after the game, Reid played down the incident when asked about it directly, appearing to make light of the situation.
+Reid also played down the incident and appeared to make light of the situation.
 The veteran NFL coach joked to CBS: "He keeps me young.
 "He tested that hip.
 He caught me off balance - normally I’d give him a little bit but you know what, I didn’t have any feet under me."

-Kelce was not asked about the bust-up, but confirmed in his post-game speech during the trophy presentation that he will be returning to the Chiefs next season to target a historic ‘three-peat’.
+Kelce confirmed in his post-game speech during the trophy presentation that he will be returning to the Chiefs next season to target a historic ‘three-peat’.

-However, some NFL fans were not impressed by Kelce’s behaviour towards Reid and criticised the 34-year-old for showing a lack of disrespect towards his long-time coach.
+However, some NFL fans were not impressed by Kelce’s behaviour towards Reid and criticised the 34-year-old for showing a lack of respect towards the veteran coach.
 Kelce’s actions were labelled “unacceptable” and “out of order” in comments from fans online.

 Kelce’s relationship with Swift had dominated much of the build-up to Super Bowl LVIII and the music icon was shown on screen throughout the match as she watched on in Las Vegas.